-If the Office 365 service is having issues, that's a service incident.
-You will see red or yellow icons under Current health in the Office 365 admin center, you may also notice slow performance on client computers connecting to Office 365.
-For example, if Current health reports a red icon and you see Investigating beside Exchange, you might then also receive a bunch of calls from people in your organization who complain that client mailboxes that use Exchange Online are performing badly.
-In that case, it's reasonable to assume that your Exchange Online performance just became a victim of issues within the Service.
+Service Incidents happen when the Office 365 service itself is having issues.
+You may see red or yellow icons under Current health in the Microsoft 365 admin center.
+You may notice performance on client computers connecting to Office 365 is slow.
+For example, if Current health reports a red icon and you see Investigating beside Exchange, you might then also get calls from people in your organization who complain that client mailboxes using Exchange Online are slow.
+In that case, it's reasonable to assume that your Exchange Online performance was a victim of Service issues.

-At this point, you, the Office 365 admin, should check Current health and then View details and history, frequently, to keep up to date on maintenance we perform on the system.
+At this point, you, the Office 365 admin, should check Current health and then View details and history, often, to keep up to date on maintenance on the system.
 The Current health dashboard was made to update you about changes to, and problems in, the service.
-The notes and explanations written to health history, admin to admin, are there to help you gauge your impact, and to keep you posted about ongoing work.
+The notes and explanations written to health history, admin to admin, are there to help you gauge, and to keep you posted about ongoing work.

 A performance issue isn't a service incident, even though incidents can cause slow performance.
 A performance issue looks like this:

-A performance issue occurs no matter what the Office 365 admin center Current health is reporting for the service.
+A performance issue occurs no matter what the admin center Current health is reporting for the service.

-A behavior that used to be relatively seamless takes a long time to complete or never completes.
+A behavior that used to flow takes a long time to complete or never completes.

-You can replicate the problem too, or, at least, you know it will happen if you do the right series of steps.
+You can replicate the problem too, or know it will happen if you do the right series of steps.

-If the problem is intermittent, there is still a pattern, for example, you know that by 10:00 AM you will have calls from users who can't reliably access Office 365, and that the calls will die down around noon.
+If the problem is intermittent, there can still be a pattern.
+For example, you know that by 10:00 AM you'll have calls from users who can't always access Office 365.
+The calls will end around noon.

-This probably sounds familiar; maybe too familiar.
-Once you know it's a performance problem, the question becomes, "What do you do next?"
+This list probably sounds familiar; maybe too familiar.
+Once you're aware it's a performance problem, the question becomes, "What do you do next?"
 The rest of this article helps you determine exactly that.

 How to define and test the performance problem

 Performance issues often emerge over time, so it can be challenging to define the actual problem.
-You need to create a good problem statement and a good idea of issue context, and then you need to repeatable testing steps to win the day.
-Otherwise, through no fault of your own, you may be lost.
-Why?
-Well, here are some examples of problems statements that don't provide enough information:
+Create a good problem statement with a good idea of issue context, and then you need to repeatable testing steps.
+Here are some examples of problems statements that don't provide enough information: